zendeskgarden/react-components/packages/theming/README.md

 ### Advanced usage

-If you need to compose from other theme overrides e.g. you find yourself overriding the same properties in serveral components or you're using props to alter your overrides then please see the below code example.
+If you need to compose from other theme overrides e.g. you find yourself overriding the same properties in several components or you're using props to alter your overrides then please see the following code example.

 ```jsx static
 import { ThemeProvider } from '@zendeskgarden/react-theming';